Ultimate Thanksgiving Turkey Recipe

 As with chicken, be sure to take the breast meat to ~155°-160° F, in the coolest, deepest part of the breast.
 But wait, you thought 165° F was the safe temp for poultry?
 Yes, sort of.

-The USDA Food Safety and Inspection Service in this article recommends a minimum internal temp of poultry to be 165° F, which is in effect the “instant kill” temp for poultry microbes.
-However as the chart shows, as long as the meat stays at 160° F for 27 seconds, or even 155° F if held there for 1.3 minutes, it’s safe.
+The USDA Food Safety and Inspection Service recommends a minimum internal temp of poultry to be 165° F, which is in effect the “instant kill” temp for poultry microbes.
+However, as the chart shows, as long as the meat stays at 160° F for 27 seconds, or even 155° F if held there for 1.3 minutes, it’s safe.
 We recommend pulling the turkey off the cooker when it hits between 155° F and 160° F in the coolest part of the breast, since it’s a slow rise to get it there and carryover cooking will hold the meat there for plenty of time after it’s removed from the grill, perhaps even allowing it to rise a couple degrees further.

 You likely already have a good quality digital meat thermometer if you’ve been grilling and smoking prior to doing a turkey.
 If not, it’s mandatory you get one.
 DO NOT rely on the pop-up thermometers that come with your turkey, in fact just throw it away.
 Pop-up plastic turkey thermometers are set to pop at an average temp of 180° F. Your breast meat will be dry cardboard at this temp!
 Please, for the sake of everyone at your table, use a good digital thermometer!
 You will prevent everyone from getting ill, or chewing on dry overcooked meat.